 What to Pack

 Kathmandu, particularly in Thamel, has more than enough outfitting shops for gearing up.
 Unfortunately, those same shops are stacked with counterfeit gear that probably won’t survive the hardships of the trek.
 Sifting through the piles of used gear in dark shops requires patience.
 Prices are inflated, so put your game face on and start haggling!

-Before shopping, find out what your tour company plans to provide (e.g., hiking poles, down jackets, etc).
+If you booked a guided tour, find out what your tour company plans to provide (e.g., hiking poles, down jackets, etc) before shopping.
 Consider bringing mission-critical items from home so that equipment failure doesn’t affect your experience.
 For instance, you’ll need quality sunglasses to prevent eye injury.
 Sunglasses for sale locally may have “UV Protection” stickers on them but don’t offer much actual protection.

-- Alternate Footwear: Some lightweight shoes or sandals come in handy for wearing around lodges and to shared bathrooms after removing your muddy hiking boots.
+- Alternate footwear.
+After removing your muddy hiking boots, a pair of lightweight shoes or sandals comes in handy for wearing around lodges and shared bathrooms.

 If you won’t be taking your poles and other gear home after the trek, consider giving it directly to the Sherpas you meet in Lukla.

-Fly into Kathmandu’s Tribhuvan International Airport (KTM) and plan to spend a few days resting and preparing for the trek.
-Unless you’ll be starting the trek in Jiri (requires a seven-hour bus ride and additional 5 – 7 days of trekking), you’ll need to book a flight to Lukla.
+Fly into Kathmandu's Tribhuvan International Airport (KTM) and plan to spend a few days resting and preparing for the trek.
+Unless you’ll be starting the trek in Jiri—which requires a seven-hour bus ride and an additional five to seven days of trekking—you’ll need to book a flight to Lukla.

 Taking the small prop plane from Kathmandu to Lukla (LUA) is one of the scariest and most scenic aviation experiences many travelers will have.
 Although not the highest airport in the world, weather and visibility changes have caused enough crashes at Tenzig-Hillary Airport in Lukla to earn it the title of “most dangerous airport in the world.”